CleanroomMC/Website/docs/wiki/end-user-guide/installation/install-client.md

    *(it will not load in a Forge environment)*
 2. Add [Scalar Legacy](https://www.curseforge.com/minecraft/mc-mods/scalar-legacy) to your mod folder
    *(it will not load in a Forge environment)*
-3. ⚠️ **Warning:** Make sure your instance does not include problematic or deprecated mods.
+3. :warning: **Warning:** Make sure your instance does not include problematic or deprecated mods.
    See [Preparing your modpack](/wiki/End-user-Guide/preparing-your-modpack) for more details.
 4. Download the `Cleanroom-MMC-instance-` archive from the [Releases page](https://github.com/CleanroomMC/Cleanroom/releases).
 5. Import it into your launcher.